lucaong/sprockets-chain/README.md

 # SprocketsChain (experimental)

-`SprocketsChain` is a node.js utility that parses `Sprockets` require directives and returns the dependency chain for a JavaScript bundle, which is a list of the file paths that make the bundle, ordered so that each file is preceded by all its dependencies.
+`SprocketsChain` is a small node.js utility that parses Sprockets require directives and returns the dependency chain for a JavaScript bundle, which is a list of the file paths that make the bundle, ordered so that each file is preceded by all its dependencies.

 ## Why

-`Sprockets` is very nice for managing assets and their dependencies in a Ruby project.
+Sprockets is very nice for managing assets and their dependencies in a Ruby project.
 When testing JavaScript though, precompiling and bundling assets is slow and not really needed.
 It is more efficient to just require the separate JavaScript/CoffeeScript source files in the correct order. `SprocketsChain` parses the require directives and provides you with the correct ordered list of absolute file paths.
 This helps setting up a JavaScript test suite that is fast and